mendix/docs/content/developerportal/deploy/migrating-to-v4.md

 ### 4.4 Testing the Replicated Data

-Once you have replicated your data, you will probably want to test it, to ensure that everything is working as expected.
+Once you have replicated your data, you should test it, to ensure that everything is working as expected.

+{{% alert type="info" %}}You should wait before testing to ensure the replication progress has reached 100%, otherwise you may find some data is missing.{{% /alert %}}

 1. Go to the migration page of the Migration Tool.